-- (B) The ability to successfully achieve in classrooms where the language of instruction is English; or - (C) The opportunity to participate fully in society. - (24) Local Education Agency.
-Local Education Agency (LEA) means the supervisory union unless there is a unanimous vote at a supervisory union meeting that the supervisory union will only coordinate special education services on behalf of member districts in which case the LEA is the local school district (16 VSA 261a(6)). - (25) Local Education Agency Plan (LEAP).
+- (B) The ability to successfully achieve in classrooms where the language of instruction is English; or - (C) The opportunity to participate fully in society. - (x) Local Education Agency.
+Local Education Agency (LEA) means the supervisory union unless there is a unanimous vote at a supervisory union meeting that the supervisory union will only coordinate special education services on behalf of member districts in which case the LEA is the local school district (16 V.S.A. § 261a(6)). - (y) Local Education Agency Plan (LEAP).
 The Vermont Agency of Education has established a goal of providing full educational opportunity to all children with disabilities and a detailed timetable for accomplishing that goal.
-Each LEA assures its commitment to that goal by submitting its LEAP consistent with Rule 2366.10 - (26) Meeting.
-A meeting is a session held for the development or review of a child's evaluation plan, eligibility determination or an IEP.
+Each LEA assures its commitment to that goal by submitting its LEAP consistent with SBE Rule 1311. - (z) Meeting.
+A meeting is a session held for the development or review of a child's evaluation plan, eligibility determination, or an IEP.
 A meeting does not include informal or unscheduled conversations involving school personnel and conversations on issues such as teaching methodology, lesson plans, or coordination of service provision.
-A meeting also does not include preparatory activities in which school personnel might engage to develop a proposal or response to a parent proposal that will be discussed at a later meeting. - (27) Native language.
-Native language, when used with respect to an individual who is limited English proficient, means the following: - (a) The language normally used by that individual, or, in the case of a child, the language normally used by the parents of the child, except as provided in paragraph (a)(2) of this section. - (b) In all direct contact with a child (including evaluation of the child), the language normally used by the child in the home or learning environment. - (c) For an individual with deafness or blindness, or for an individual with no written language, the mode of communication is that normally used by the individual (such as sign language, Braille, or oral communication).
+A meeting also does not include preparatory activities in which school personnel might engage to develop a proposal or response to a parent proposal that will be discussed at a later meeting. - (aa) Native language.
+Native language, when used with respect to an individual who is limited English proficient, means the following: - (1) The language normally used by that individual, or, in the case of a child, the language normally used by the parents of the child, except as provided in subsection (aa)(2). - (2) In all direct contact with a child (including evaluation of the child), the language normally used by the child in the home or learning environment. - (3) For an individual with deafness or blindness, or for an individual with no written language, the mode of communication normally used by the individual (such as sign language, Braille, or oral communication).

-(28) Parent means:
+(bb) Parent means: